mars-project/mars/docs/source/execution.rst

    0  1  2
    1  3  4 to fetch must be executed first

-If no argument is passed to `new_session`, local session will be created.
+If `session` argument is not passed to `new_session`, a local session will be created.
 The local session will leverage :ref:`threaded scheduler <threaded>` for execution.

-For distributed, the URL of Web UI could be passed to `new_session` to connect to cluster.
+For distributed, the URL of Web UI could be passed to `new_session` to connect to an existing cluster.

 .. code-block:: python